AlterMannomann/SQL/UsimSQL/SETUP/PostGresSetup.md

 ## Never touch a running system

 # Setup the USim model
 As all experiments failed with SET search_path and \setenv I used the connect option to set the schema to ensure that objects are created in the correct schema.
-Avoided special users, user postgres is good enough for this simulation.
+Avoided special users, user usim is good enough for this simulation.

-    sudo -u postgres psql "options=--search_path=usim_test" -f /usim_src/SETUP/UsimSetupTest.psql sudo -u postgres psql "options=--search_path=usim" -f /usim_src/SETUP/UsimSetup.psql
+    psql "options=--search_path=usim_test" -f /usim_src/SETUP/UsimSetupTest.psql
+    psql "options=--search_path=usim" -f /usim_src/SETUP/UsimSetup.psql